hujhax/austin-improv-wiki/List of Free Fringes.md

 #### *Storybook Rhymz* ([[Chris Sebilia]])
 The 7 Dwarves whistle while they work, But beatbox with Snow in their off times.
 Cinderella€™s stepmom is a jerk, But did you know she spits sick rhymes?
 The Big Bad Wolf ate a granny himself And his big bad rhymes put a Grammy on the shelf!
 Crass City presents Storybook Rhymz - improvised stories and rap songs by characters from your favorite tales.
 Cast: [[Chris Sebilia]], [[Cassidy Santiago]], [[Performers/Eric Heiberg]]

-#### *May I speak to Batman?* ([[Ellen Pittsford]])
+#### *May I speak to Batman?* ([[Performers/Ellen Pittsford]])
 Comic books only tell the exciting parts of the story.
 Maybe when superheroes aren't fighting evil, they take their dogs for walks.
 They get a beer with some buddies.
 They kiss their wife goodnight.
 And they keep their identity a SECRET.
-Come see what happens as our completely improvised superhero walks the line between living two lives! starring: [[Deano Jones]], [[Performers/Jordan T. Maxwell]], [[Performers/Jessie Pascarelli]], and [[Ellen Pittsford]]
+Come see what happens as our completely improvised superhero walks the line between living two lives! starring: [[Deano Jones]], [[Performers/Jordan T. Maxwell]], [[Performers/Jessie Pascarelli]], and [[Performers/Ellen Pittsford]]

 #### *[[Troupes/Animal Farm]]* ([[Performers/Jessica Arjet]])
 Animal Farm - Swift like a Cheetah, clever like a Fox, we all have a bit of an animal in us.
 Now when Sarah Marie and Jessica let that animal side out, guess what happens?
 Two hilarious characters emerge to perform some crazy, silly, sublime stories for you.
 All Improv is Equal, but some is more Equal than others....

 ### Sep 13, 2012
 #### *Ruby's Fancy Pants*
 Once upon a time there was a wonderful person named [[Performers/Ruby Willmann]].
 And everyday Ruby loved/taught/performed Improv all over Austin and beyond.
 Until one day Ruby announced she was leaving for Peru in September.
 And all her friends flocked to the Hideout to perform with her in one more show before she left town.
 What show you ask?
 Why Ruby's Free Fringe Fancy Pants Extravaganza!!!!
 When & Where is the show?
 At the Thursday Free Fringe at the Hideout Theatre on September 13th.
-This will be a *[[Fancy Pants]]* themed show with Ruby in Every Scene.
+This will be a *[[Shows/Fancy Pants]]* themed show with Ruby in Every Scene.
 Each performer will get one scene with her to say goodbye.

 #### Media
 * [Photoset](http://www.facebook.com/michael.yew/media_set?set=a.3582900613921.131839.1315383518&type=3) by [[Michael Yew]] of the show.